lhq5520/Mountify/README.md

 ## Potential Optimization：

+cart - might need redis or prisma or even db to make it persistent and support cross device view function

 checkout status - now using polling to check status -> can be optimized using websocket/SSE

 security update